Interstate-registered vehicles

-If you have moved to South Australia and own a vehicle registered in another state or territory, you must apply for SA registration within 3 months.
+If you have moved to SA and own a vehicle registered in another state or territory, you must apply for SA registration within 3 months.

 What you'll need

-Take the following to a Service SA customer service centre:
+Take the following to a Service SA centre:

 Identity inspection